Liutprand of Cremona: Early life and career

 Liutprand was born into a prominent family from Pavia, of Lombard origins, around 920.
 In 931 he entered service as page to Hugh of Arles, who kept court at Pavia as King of Italy and who married the notorious and powerful Marozia of Rome.
 Liutprand was educated at the court and became a Deacon at the Cathedral of Pavia.
 After Hugh died in 947, leaving his son and co-ruler Lothair on the throne as King of Italy, Liutprand became confidential secretary to the actual ruler of Italy, Berengar II, marchese d'Ivrea, for whom he became chancellor.

 Mission to Constantinople

 In 949, Berengar II sent him on a goodwill mission as an apprentice diplomat to the Byzantine court of Constantine VII Porphyrogenitus, with whom he became friendly.
 Liutprand went partly to learn Greek and may have provided material for chapter 26 of Constantine VII's De Administrando Imperio.
+Liutprand knew a surprising amount of Greek and he was among the first Westerners to use Greek minuscule.
 Both Liutprand's father and his stepfather had been sent as ambassadors to Constantinople (927 and 942).
+(Knowledge of Prince Igor's 941 attack on Constantinople was told by his stepfather as Liutprand wasn't in the city at the time).
 Liutprand included in his later Antapodosis (950s) a glowing account of the hospitality he enjoyed there, including being carried into the audience hall on the shoulders of eunuchs, and Constantine's delight in receiving a gift of an additional four de luxe eunuchs from Liutprand.
 Liutprand uses the word "carzimasium" for the eunuchs he brought, suggesting that all of their external genitalia had been removed.